 When it comes to Ryota as a protagonist, he goes through the traditional “hero’s journey.”
 He starts out as an arrogant loner NEET who thinks he’s one of the best players in the world of BTOOOM!
 But as he goes through trying to survive in the wilderness and interacting with the people that he does, he goes through a transformation of realizing what’s important.
 He goes from being a character with little to sympathize with to someone that the audience can cheer for and want to see succeed.

 Compared with other series I’ve seen that feature characters trapped in a game, this is the most intense one I’ve seen at this point, thanks in large part to the backstories and experiences that some of these characters go through.
-It also becomes a bit twisted when the truth behind how and why Ryota and the others ended up on the island and in this situation in the first place.
+It also becomes a bit twisted when the truth behind how and why Ryota and the others ended up on the island and in this situation in the first place comes out.

 I also noticed that this series has a strong Lord of the Flies vibe to it, with the concept of characters from a civilized world being stranded on an island and having to survive in the wilderness.
 There’s also this sense of how only the strong will survive, which was also a prevalent theme in Lord of the Flies.
 The main difference here is that there’s a game involved, and that the goal of this story wasn’t necessarily for everyone to try to cooperate in order to survive.